Chourouq/Medical-Expert-System/README.md

 ## 📝 Project Description

-This project is a **Medical Expert System** designed to assist in diagnosing common illnesses based on symptoms presented by patients.
-The system leverages a knowledge base of medical rules and employs **backward chaining inference** to offer comprehensive diagnoses to users.
+This project is a small ** Medical Expert System ** designed to assist in diagnosing common illnesses based on symptoms presented by patients.
+The system uses a knowledge base of medical rules and employs backward chaining inference to offer basic diagnoses to users.

 ## 🧑‍⚕️ Problem Formulation